anakin87/stefano-fiorucci-website/content/publication/example/index.md

   calibrated by minimizing a suitable function of modal natural frequencies and static displacements.
 The closed form modal solution of the equivalent beam model is used to obtain the response to stochastic loads.
+# Summary.
+An optional shortened abstract.
+summary: "The use of equivalent beam models to estimate the dynamical characteristics of complex tall buildings has been investigated by several authors.
+The main reason is the structural response estimation to stochastic loads, such as wind and earthquake, using a reduced number of degrees of freedom, which reduces the computational costs and therefore gives the designer an effective tool to explore a number of possible structural solutions.
+In this paper, a novel approach to calibrate the mechanical and dynamical features of a complete 3D Timoshenko beam, i.e., describing bending, shear and torsional behavior, is proposed."

+tags: [Civil Engineering, Tall buildings, Dynamics of Structures, Computational Mechanics]
+categories: [Civil Engineering]
+featured: true

 slides: ""
 url_pdf: ""
 publication_types: